 - A club can select which member will represent it at the Area contest any way it wishes, whether club contest or appointment.
 If the club holds an official contest, though, it must follow the Rule Book.
-If a club chooses to hold a contest but ignore the rules (such as not disqualifying contestants for going overtime), then it cannot be called a contest (and should be called an exhibition, demonstration, etc.). - If your area has four or fewer clubs, the District has the option of letting each club send TWO contestants during a given Toastmasters year.
-The decision is made at the beginning of each Toastmasters year by the District Executive Committee (DEC).
+If a club chooses to hold a contest but ignore the rules (such as not disqualifying contestants for going overtime), then it cannot be called a "contest" (and should be called an exhibition, competition, demonstration, etc.). - If your area has four or fewer clubs, the District has the option of letting each club send TWO contestants to the area contest during a given Toastmasters year.
+If a division has four or fewer areas, the top two contestants from each area contest may advance to the division contest.
+These decisions are made at the beginning of each Toastmasters year by the District Executive Committee (DEC).
 If uncertain what the standard is for this year, contact your Division Director or the District Program Quality Director. - If you have just one contestant for a contest, you must still conduct the contest.
 There is still the possibility the contestant could disqualify on time.
 To give the lone contestant a "pass" wouldn't be fair to the other Area winners who had to meet a time limit.
 It does make the ballot counters' job easier, though.